 #> [1] 0.01864802

-# Equal probability, 2 kinds of evidence with interpretation printed
+# Equal probability with interpretation printed

 find_p_two_types(obs_support = 7, total_obs = 10, interpretation = TRUE)